 Located in southwest Cambodia, Kampot is a sleepy riverside town.
 But don’t get fooled by the word ‘sleepy’, there are more than enough things to do in Kampot to keep you entertained for days.

 Kampot is best known for its organic pepper farms, which should absolutely visit.
-It’s also known for its expat and digital nomad communities because it’s a town that’s easy to fall in love in.
+It’s also known for its expat and digital nomad communities because it’s a town that’s easy to fall in love with.
 Many have come for a few days and ended up staying.
-Life is easy going here.

 Depending on what kind of Kampot attractions you are after, three to four days is more than enough to explore the city and beyond.
 We stayed in Kampot for five days to catch up with the blog and enjoyed the chill vibe in the town.

 Is Kampot worth visiting?

 In short, yes.
 There are many fun things to do in Kampot so it’s worth sticking around for a few days.
 From visiting pepper plantations and relaxing in local spas to watersports and culinary explorations, Kampot in Cambodia offers a great mix of activities for any taste and budget.